Alvitta Ottley

 What if success doesn't require a five-year plan?

-A short reflective memoir about decision-making, uncertainty, and building a career through local optimization instead of attempting to predict the future.
+A short reflective memoir about decision-making, uncertainty, and building a career without trying to predict the future.

 Letters to a Young Researcher cover